-If you lived in Ghana instead of United States, you would:
+If you moved to Ghana from the United States, you would:

 MAKE 93.4% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)